Popular Types Of Yoga:

-Yoga, over the years, has become a very modifiable practice based on a practitioners wants and needs.
-However, as a beginner yogi, maybe the first thing to consider is the style or “path” of yoga best suited for the goals you have in mind, as not all yoga practice is created equal.
-From what most think about when yoga comes to mind, Hatha yoga, all the way to more structured styles like Ashtanga, it's important to have a general idea of each.
+Yoga, over the years, has become a very modifiable practice.
+Oftentimes, fine tuned to meet the practitioners wants and needs.
+However, as a beginner yogi, one of the first things to consider is the style or “path” of yoga best suited for the goals you have in mind.
+Not all yoga is created equal.
+Within this article, we’ll talk popular types of yoga.

 A Brief Background On 6 Of the Most Popular Styles of Yoga: